h0ngcha0/liuhongchao.github.io/_posts/2014-11-10-why-teespring-is-awesome.md

 enabling merchants to sell their designs (using Tshirt as medium) more efficiently and at larger scale, it removes the burden of manufacturing from them as well.
-When ideas are the only differentiator for a product, it encourages more innovative in the area of design and marketing.
+When ideas are the only differentiator for a product, it encourages more innovation in the area of design and marketing.
 As the result of that, manufacturing could be made more efficient as well.